Why the Jury is Still Out on 2020 Chevy Bolt EV Improvements

 In competitive terms, that will put the humble Bolt EV ahead of everyone except Tesla in the league table of EPA estimated range.
 Granted, it’s only one mile more than the Hyundai Kona Electric, but it’s enough to jump back to the front of the non-Tesla pack.

-Unfortunately, even this clear statement of intent from GM might not be enough to keep current lessees in the car or attract new buyers who like to drive long distance.
+Unfortunately, even this clear statement of intent from GM might not be enough to keep current lessees in the car or attract new buyers who like to drive long distances.
 This article offers a 2017 Bolt EV driver’s take on why that could be the case.

 Keeping Up with the Kias (and Hyundais)

 Let’s first focus on the positives of the upgraded 2020 Chevy Bolt EV.

 On a strategic level, it demonstrates that GM isn’t content to simply let its first long-range all-electric car flicker out as a footnote in the history of electric vehicles.
 The small yet significant leap to 259 miles of range, when the aforementioned Kona Electric sits at 258 miles, feels like a not-so-subtle swipe at those of us claiming that aspects of the Bolt EV now feel outdated.